rerobots/docs/pages/hardshare/intro.md

 The rerobots/hardshare architecture provides for specifying how hardware appears to an instance.
 If carefully configured, any device can be shared through instances safely and securely.
-The precise meanings of *safe* and *secure* depend on the hardware in the workspace deployment, but the basic organization is the same: associate actions with lifecycle events (e.g., initialization), and filter input and output streams.
+The precise meanings of *safe* and *secure* depend on the hardware in the deployment, but the basic organization is the same: associate actions with lifecycle events (e.g., initialization), and filter input and output streams.